 What is a den and a pack?
 Dens are arranged by ranks and are generally composed of 8-10 boys.
 Each den has an adult Den Leader and Assistant Den Leader.
 Dens meet weekly to work on activities, awards or advancement.
 A Cub Scout Pack is made up of dens.
-Pack 268 currently has five dens (Tiger, Wolf, Bear, Webelos 1 and Webelos 2) and meets on a monthly basis.
+Pack 268 currently has 6 dens (Lions, Tiger, Wolf, Bear, Webelos 1 and Arrow of Light) and meets on a monthly basis.

 Pack 268 MUMC Jacksonville, FL